near/docs/docs/bos/queryapi/best-practices.md

   -  Design for `UPSERT`s, so that indexed data can be replaced if needed
   -  Use foreign keys for GraphQL linking
   -  Think of indexes (e.g. by accounts, by dates, etc.)
-  -  Use views to generate more GraphQL queries
+  -  Use views to generate more GraphQL queries. (when you `CREATE VIEW`, Hasura generates a GraphQL query for it)

 :::tip
 Check the [Database design section](#database-design) to learn how to design optimal database schemas for your indexer.